 - The employee may not be claimed as a dependent by another taxpayer, and either:

 - The employee is eligible for minimum essential coverage through the employer, but has chosen not to participate;

-- The employee is enrolled in minimum essential coverage through the employer and the employee's premium under the plan exceeds the applicable percentage of the employer's chosen safe harbor (the applicable percentage is 9.56 percent for the 2015 plan year and 9.66 percent for the 2016 plan year).
+- The employee is enrolled in minimum essential coverage through the employer, and the employee's premium under the plan exceeds the applicable percentage of the employer's chosen safe harbor (the applicable percentage is 9.56 percent for the 2015 plan year and 9.66 percent for the 2016 plan year).

-The exchange will notify employers of any employees who are qualified for a premium assistance credit because the employer's health plan is either unaffordable (i.e. more than 9.56 or 9.66 percent, depending on the calendar year, of household income) or not comprehensive enough (i.e. does not cover at least 60 percent of medical costs).
+The exchange will notify employers of any employees who are qualified for a premium assistance credit because the employer's health plan is either unaffordable (i.e., more than 9.56 or 9.66 percent, depending on the calendar year, of household income) or not comprehensive enough (i.e., does not cover at least 60 percent of medical costs).
 The notice must:

 - Identify the employee;

 - Inform the employer that the employee is eligible for the premium tax credit;

 - Inform the employer that if it has 50 or more employees it may be subject to an excise tax; and